Sir Robert Hart, 1st Baronet: Personal life

-It is not known when Ayaou died.
 His diary records letters from her in 1870 and in May 1872 "Will this never end?".
-While making no direct contact with them, Hart took an interest in the progress of his illegitimate children, through his lawyer and soon also via Campbell, his friend and colleague in charge of the London office.
+While making no direct contact with them, Hart took an interest in the progress of his children with his sex servant, through his lawyer and soon also via Campbell, his friend and colleague in charge of the London office.
 In his last decade, he was obliged to acknowledge them by legal declarations.